proteanhq/protean/docs/index.rst

 * |implementing-ddd-vaughn-vernon|
 * |ddd-distilled-vaughn-vernon|

-*Protean's guides are not a replacement to these original texts.
+*Guides are not a replacement to these original texts.
 It is recommended that you go through them to hone and complete your DDD knowledge.*

 .. toctree::
    :maxdepth: 1